Phenomics: Plant sciences

 In plant sciences, phenomics research occurs in both field and controlled environments.
-Field phenomics encompasses the measurement of phenotypes that occur in both cultivated and natural conditions, whereas controlled environment phenomics research involves the use of glass houses, growth chambers, and other systems where growth conditions can be manipulated.
-The University of Arizona's Field Scanner in Maricopa, Arizona is a platform developed to measure field phenotypes.
-Controlled environment systems include the Enviratron at Iowa State University, the Plant Cultivation Hall under construction at IPK, and platforms at the Donald Danforth Plant Science Center, the University of Nebraska–Lincoln, and elsewhere.
+Field phenomics encompasses the measurement of phenotypes that occur in both cultivated and natural conditions, whereas controlled environment phenomics research involves the use of greenhouses, growth chambers, and other systems where growth conditions can be manipulated.
+The International Plant Phenotyping Network maintains a publicly available database of facilities supporting field and controlled environment phenomics research globally and can be exlored via an interactive online map.